Sean Graham bookmakers' shooting: Aftermath and reactions

 Seventeen people were arrested and questioned about the attack.
 Two were charged with the murders, but the charges were later withdrawn, and no one has been convicted for the killings.
-Locally, blame fell on Joe Bratty and his sidekick Raymond Elder, two leading figures in the South Belfast UDA.
-Elder was identified by witnesses as one of the gunmen and fibers from the getaway car were found on his denims.
+Locally, the blame fell on Joe Bratty and his sidekick Raymond Elder, two leading figures in the South Belfast UDA.
+Elder was identified by witnesses as one of the gunmen and fibres from the getaway car were found on his denims.
 He was charged with involvement in the attack but the charges were withdrawn.
 It has been claimed that Bratty planned the attack, but did not take part in it.
 Lister and Jordan claim that one of the gunmen was from the West Belfast UDA and was supplied to Bratty by Johnny Adair.
 Following his release from custody, Adair organised a lavish celebration party for Bratty and Elder in Scotland where he allegedly gave Bratty a gold ring inscribed with the initials UFF.

 The IRA did not immediately retaliate, although in a statement they claimed to know the identity of the killers and claimed they would "take them out when the time was right".
 When Bratty and Elder were shot dead by the IRA in July 1994, revellers in the Lower Ormeau hailed the attack as revenge for Sean Graham's.

 When a July 1992 Orange Order march passed the scene of the shooting, Orangemen shouted pro-UDA slogans and held aloft five fingers as a taunt to residents over the five deaths.
 The claim is corroborated by Henry McDonald and Jim Cusack.
 The images of Orangemen and loyalist flute band members holding up five fingers as they passed the shop were beamed around the world and was a public relations disaster for the Order.
 Patrick Mayhew, then Secretary of State for Northern Ireland, said that the actions of the marchers "would have disgraced a tribe of cannibals".
 The incident led to a more concerted effort by Lower Ormeau residents to have the marches banned from the area, which later succeeded.